LiuXingrui/Work_Space-1/BP/README.md

 BP_analysis.cpp will output all the messages after each iteration.
   bptest is the executable program.
   `./bptest  <file_name which stored a parity check matrix>  <error probability>  <number of codewords>  <max  iterations>`

+  gen_surface_star will generate a parity check matrix for surface code.